INTO George Mason University and the Ángel Cabrera Global Center

 INYO 101: Transition INTO Mason II.
 1 credit.

 Serves as a continuation of INYO 100.
 It provides extended first-year transition support for standard pathway students in the second semester.
 Offered by INTO Mason.
-May not be repeated for credit.
-Equivalent to UNIV 101, UNIV 141 Offered by INTO Mason.
 Limited to three attempts.
-Equivalent to INYO 102, UNIV 101, UNIV 141.

 Registration Restrictions: